sqlxpert/stay-stopped-aws-rds-aurora/README.md

 - testing
 - development
 - infrequent reference
+- old databases kept just in case
 - vacation or leave beyond one week
-- retired databases kept just in case

 If it would cost too much to keep a database running but take too long to re-create it, this tool might save you money, time, or both.
 AWS does not